-What can I expect from corrective jaw surgery?
+What can I expect from corrective jaw surgery in Winnipeg?

 If you are a candidate for this procedure Dr. Dalgliesh will work closely with your orthodontist during your treatment.
 The actual surgery can move your teeth and jaws into a new position that results in a more attractive, functional and healthy dental-facial relationship.
 Jaw surgery takes place in a hospital setting.